 There are only two people on my current list for whom I will stop what I am doing and read: Seth Godin (who sends a daily email) and Jason Calacanis (who sends an irregular but lengthy email).
-Sensible people have a similarly small list.
+Many people have a similarly small list.

 This from Seth Godin: